9001/copyparty/README.md

 # bugs

+* Windows: python 3.7 and older cannot read tags with ffprobe, so use mutagen or upgrade
+* Windows: python 2.7 cannot index non-ascii filenames with `-e2d`
-* probably, pls let me know
+* probably more, pls let me know

 # searching